Education – student contact

 Do you work with marketing, recruitment of prospective students, or registers of people interested in studying at Lund University?
 If so, you are processing the personal data of prospective students.
 Do you work with networks and meetings for former students?
 If so, you are processing the alumni’s personal data.
 To process the personal data of both these categories, you need to inform the data subjects about the processing.

 For all processing of personal data, a legal basis is required.
 One of the legal bases is consent, which is required for example for marketing.
-Read more about the legal basis and consent on the following pages:
+Read more about legal basis generally and also more specifically of the legal basis consent by clicking on the following links below:

 Pursuant to Articles 13 and 14 of the GDPR, you have an obligation to inform the data subject about a number of points.